-- at a meeting of the charity trustees; or - by resolution in writing or electronic form agreed by all of the charity trustees, which may comprise either a single document or several documents containing the text of the resolution in like form to each of which one or more charity trustees has signified their agreement.
+- (a) at a meeting of the charity trustees, termed the "Board of Trustees"; or - (b) by resolution in writing or electronic form agreed by a simple majority of the charity trustees, which may comprise either a single document or several documents containing the text of the resolution in like form to each of which one or more charity trustees has signified their agreement.

-18. Delegation by charity trustees
+19. Delegation by charity trustees

 - (1) The charity trustees may delegate any of their powers or functions to a committee or committees, and, if they do, they must determine the terms and conditions on which the delegation is made.
-The charity trustees may at any time alter those terms and conditions, or revoke the delegation. - (2) This power is in addition to the power of delegation in the General Regulations and any other power of delegation available to the charity trustees, but is subject to the following requirements: - (a) a committee may consist of two or more persons, but at least one member of each committee must be a charity trustee; - (b) the acts and proceedings of any committee must be brought to the attention of the charity trustees as a whole as soon as is reasonably practicable; and - (c) the charity trustees shall from time to time review the arrangements which they have made for the delegation of their powers.
+The charity trustees may at any time alter those terms and conditions, or revoke the delegation. - (2) This power is in addition to the power of delegation in the General Regulations and any other power of delegation available to the charity trustees, but is subject to the following requirements - (a) a committee may consist of two or more persons, but at least one member of each committee must be a charity trustee; - (b) the acts and proceedings of any committee must be brought to the attention of the charity trustees as a whole as soon as is reasonably practicable; and - (c) the charity trustees shall from time to time review the arrangements which they have made for the delegation of their powers.

-19. Meetings and proceedings of charity trustees
+20. Leadership, meetings and proceedings of charity trustees